 [06/08] Received order of single marine ply sheet and set about measuring and cutting the pieces to size using Circular Saw, as per Sketch Up drawing.
 Took most of the day, due to the awkward size (and weight) of the sheets- cumbersome for one person.

-[05/08] Five sheets of 2400 x 1200 ply needed to cover the trailer bed.
+[05/08] Purchased five sheets of 2400 x 1200 ply needed to cover the trailer bed to create the subfloor.
 This doesn’t include the bathroom which we will line with a sheet of marine ply.

 [28/07] Had a few missing pieces to attend to for the roof frame.
 Also cut down a large branch which will soon be in the way of the assembled house.